mhuaco/Tyk-Terraform-EDP/README.md

 terraform init
 ```

+### 3. Update values.yaml file with Tyk-dashboard and EDP license

 ### 4. Apply the Configuration
 Use the following command to deploy the Tyk Stack and Enterprise Portal: